-We are far more than a cleaning company.
+With that being said, we are far more than just a crime scene cleanup company.
 We have been providing the nation with biohazard removal solutions for individuals, small businesses & major corporations.
 When it comes to crime, we are second to none; our highly trained staff go above and beyond OSHA, EPA, and DEC standards.
 We are entirely devoted to providing our clients with the greatest degree of support while always following optimum safety techniques.

 Crime Scene Cleanup Done Right